opencog/atomspace/tests/persist/sql/README.md

 SQL Backend Tests
 -----------------
-There are two subdirectories, here:
+There is one subdirectory, here:

 * `multi-driver`
-* `multi-user`

 The tests in `multi-driver` test both the `odbc` and the `postgres` driver backends.
-The `postgres` driver seems to be faster.
+The `postgres` driver is about 3x faster.

-The `multi-user` tests emulate multiple users adding atoms to the database at the same time.
-This should be possible, without scrambling the state of teh database.

 HOWTO Run the SQL Tests